-Kent car accident attorney Zach Herschensohn will fight for you
+Attorney Zach Herschensohn will fight for you

-Whether you were injured in a car crash with a driver eating their drive-thru dinner or hurt in a collision because of someone texting while driving, Kent car accident attorney Zach Herschensohn can get you the financial compensation you deserve so that you don’t get left to cover the cost of an accident caused by someone else.
+Whether you were injured in a car crash with a driver eating their drive-thru dinner or hurt in a collision because of someone texting while driving, attorney Zach Herschensohn can pursue the financial compensation you deserve so that you don’t get left to cover the cost of an accident caused by someone else.
 The Herschensohn Law Firm, PLLC has obtained millions in settlements and verdicts for injury victims throughout the Seattle metro area and has experience winning complex cases involving distracted driving.
 Give yourself the upper hand with an experienced Kent car accident lawyer.
 Contact us today for your free consultation.

 Some people might call it multitasking – but doing anything that takes your full attention away from the road is considered distracted driving.
 Every year in Washington state, more than 450 people are killed in car accidents, and about a third of these crashes involve a distracted driver.
 While 7 out of 10 distracted driving collisions can be traced back to cellphone use, there are other ways for drivers to lose their concentration.

 Some common examples of distracted driving other than cellphone use include:

 - Rubbernecking (e.g. looking away from the road to observe an accident)

 - Personal grooming (brushing your hair, putting on makeup, shaving, flossing, brushing your teeth, etc.)